Pretty-SFOS/opal/README.md

 ## Project status

-*Opal is ready for production.* That being said, Opal is not yet very mature and the ecosystem still has to grow.
+*Opal is ready for production.* That being said, documentation is still lacking and the ecosystem still has to grow.

 Notably still missing:

+- code documentation is only available in QtCreator but should be hosted online
 - resources modules (i.e. extra icons etc.) are not yet properly supported
-- plugins (i.e. modules with parts written in C++) are not yet supported
-- code documentation is only available in QtCreator but should be hosted online

 ## Contents <a id='opal-list'/>

 ### Snippets / development tools <a id='snippets'/>

 - [cached-defines.pri](snippets/opal-cached-defines.md): A helper and recipe for passing build options from YAML to QML.
+- [render-icons.sh](snippets/opal-render-icons.md): A script for rendering and optimizing SVG icons during iterative development.
 - [merge-translations.sh](snippets/opal-merge-translations.md): A script for merging Opal translations into your app's `ts` files.
-- [render-icons.sh](snippets/opal-render-icons.md): A script for rendering and optimizing SVG icons during iterative development.

 All snippets are released into the public domain, *unless* otherwise specified. *Please refer to the respective snippet files.*